Elnurio95/product-card/README.md

 This card about different parfumes and their characteristics.
 In this project we are going to make layout of this Web-site.
-Customer must see descrription about parfumes and their prices.